THE YOUNG THEATRE PROMOTERS

 A story of daring, and perhaps a little madness, brought to life by these two wonderful actors, a fantastic script and a few props that really showed the fragility of the aircraft in which they crossed the Atlantic.
 It was a clever interpretation of a simple tale and really left us thinking...why don't more people know the amazing adventure of Capt.John Alcock and Lt.
 Arthur Whitten Brown...after all they really are national heroes?
 The audience thoroughly enjoyed the performance, they laughed all the way through and left great feedback for us.
 We are really looking forward to presenting our next show.
 All the best from the Young Theatre Promoters. |

-THOSE MAGNIFICENT MEN: 20TH MARCH
+THOSE MAGNIFICENT MEN

 Theatre by Brian Mitchell and Joseph Nixon.
 Award-winning theatre company The Foundary Group joins BBC4 sketch group The Ornate Johnsons for this brand new staging of the hit play about British pioneering aviators Capt.John Alcock and Lt.
 Arthur Whitten Brown and their daredevil dash across the Atlantic in a converted Vickers biplane.